 When hanging anything from a wall, the most important step is to first locate your studs.
 If you can’t locate any studs, drywall anchors work in a pinch and give the extra little bit of support your curtain rods need.
-To install these, drill a pilot hole first, and then hammer the mounts into the hole before screwing directly into them.
+To install these, drill a pilot hole first, and then hammer the anchor into the hole before screwing directly into them.

 I recommend drilling into wooden studs whenever possible, especially for things like curtains that get handled a lot.
-We want to make sure you’re installing curtains that last, so durability is key - especially if you’re anything like us and there’s a rambunctious kid running around pulling on anything that isn’t securely fastened to the wall.
+We want to make sure you’re installing curtain rods that last, so durability is key — especially if you’re anything like us and there’s a rambunctious kid running around pulling on anything that isn’t securely fastened to the wall.

 Most standard windows have a layout similar to the one shown in the diagram above, where the window frame is supported by studs on all sides.
 The specific studs we’re looking for are called the King studs and the Header, located on the sides and top of the window frame.